stanleyjh/Rock_Paper_Scissors/README.md

 - Rock > scissors
 - Scissors > paper
 - Paper > rock
 - TIE if both players have the same choice.
 No points awarded.

 ## Challenges:
-- Challenge:
-  - Figuring out how to modify the DOM using JavaScript to create animations.
+- **Challenge**: Figuring out how to modify the DOM using JavaScript to create animations.
-- Solution:
-  - I tested and created the animations with HTML and CSS.
+- **Solution**: I tested and created the animations with HTML and CSS.
 Once I was satisfied, I appended the class names (with the animations already in the CSS) using JavaScript so the animations can be ran at the right time.

-- Challenge:
-  - Bot logic.
+- **Challenge**: Bot logic.
 I needed a way to have the bot randomly choose rock, paper, or scissors.
-- Solution:
-  - I used the Math.random() function to return a random number between 0 and 1.
+- **Solution**: I used the Math.random() function to return a random number between 0 and 1.
 Then I multiplied the value by 2 then add 1.
 Once I got that value, I used Math.round() function to round the number.
 That resulted in a random number between 1 and 3.
-From there I assigned either rock, paper, scissors based on the value.
+From there I assigned either rock, paper, scissors based on the value: 1 == Rock, 2 == Paper, 3 == Scissors.

-- 1 == Rock
-- 2 == Paper
-- 3 == Scissors